"New" DEEP Search All of Realhistory using Keyword or Phrase

 The name Pelasgians, was used by ancient Greek writers to refer to populations that preceded the White Hellenes in Greece.
 During the classical period, enclaves under that name survived in several locations of mainland Greece, Crete and other regions of the Aegean.
 Populations identified as "Pelasgian" spoke a language that at the time, Greeks identified as not Greek.
 A tradition also survived that large parts of Greece had once been Pelasgian before being Hellenized.
 Archaeological excavations during the 20th century have unearthed artifacts in areas traditionally inhabited by the Pelasgians, like Thessaly and Attica and Lemnos.
 Archaeologists excavating at Sesklo and Dimini have described Pelasgian material culture as Neolithic.

 Since next to nothing is known about the Pelasgians, The question of who built Mycenae (The first great city on mainland Greece), looms large.
-According to the White Greeks (the Hellenes) myth of Danaus, the building of Mycenae was a collaborative effort between Crete and Egypt.
+According the myth of Danaus, the building of Mycenae was a collaborative effort between Crete and Egypt.
 But since Mycenae was build at about 2,000 B.C, almost one thousand years before the Hellenes arrived in Greece, there can be no confidence that the hellenic myth has any factual basis.

 But whether the Pelasgians, or the Cretans and Egyptians built it, Mycenae was described as "broad-streeted and golden".
 And it became the capital of a civilization that encompassed most of the Greek mainland and the Aegean Islands.
 The term Mycenaean is also sometimes used for the later civilizations of the Aegean area as a whole.